Aaron09/Ball-Dodge-java/README.md

 # Ball-Dodge-java
-A game in which one dodges balls, in java.
+A game in which one dodges balls, made in java.